Freddsle/fedRBE/docs/reproduce.md

     - Collects and stores the corrected data.
     - This is done for all datasets.

-- `analyse_fedvscentral.py`: Compares the results of federated and centralized batch effect corrections.
+- `analyse_fedvscentral.py` (repo root): Compares the results of federated and centralized batch effect corrections.

     Functionality: